openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 }
 ```

-#### ID Token Subject Syntax Types {#sub-identifier-type}
+#### Subject Syntax Types {#sub-syntax-type}

-  ID Token Subject Syntax Type refers to a type of an identifier used in a `sub` claim in the ID Token issued by a Self-Issued OP. `sub` in Self-Issued OP flow serves as an identifier of the Self-Issued OP's Holder, and is used to obtain cryptographic material to verify the signature on the ID Token.
+  Subject Syntax Type refers to a type of an identifier used in a `sub` claim in the ID Token issued by a Self-Issued OP. `sub` in Self-Issued OP flow serves as an identifier of the Self-Issued OP's Holder, and is used to obtain cryptographic material to verify the signature on the ID Token.

  Two types are defined by this specification to be used in RP Registration Metadata `subject_syntax_types_supported`: